matijakolaric-com/django-music-publisher/docs/manual_works.rst

 First Recording
 +++++++++++++++

 Django Music Publisher can only hold data on the first recording/release of a musical work, not all of them.
 This is caused by the fact that not all societies and well-known sub-publishers have removed a long obsolete limit in CWR to one recording per work.
-This may change in future releases.
+This will change in future releases.

 .. figure:: /images/first_recording.png
    :width: 100%